Diagnosing Unmodeled Neutrino Physics via DUNE and T2HK Complementarity

 T2K observes a large positive asymmetry consistent with near-maximal CP violation ($\dcp\simeq-\pi/2$).
 Under normal ordering (NO), matter effects enhance this asymmetry at the longer-baseline NO$\nu$A experiment.
 Consequently, the standard framework predicts a larger asymmetry in NO$\nu$A if the T2K result is interpreted as $\dcp\simeq-\pi/2$.
 Instead, NO$\nu$A measures a smaller asymmetry, leading to the aforementioned $\sim2\sigma$ tension between the two experiments under NO~\cite{NOvA:2021nfi,Wolcott:2024,T2Kapp,T2Kdisapp,T2K:2025wet}.

-This feature can be understood from the perturbative expansion of the $\nu_\mu\to\nu_e$ appearance probability in matter \cite{Cervera:2000kp,Freund:2001pn}.
+This feature can be understood from the perturbative expansion of the $\nu_\mu\to\nu_e$ appearance probability in matter \cite{Cervera:2000kp,Freund:2001pn, Akhmedov:2004ny}.
 The standard probability can be written as $P_{\rm std}=P_0+P_1$, where the leading atmospheric term $P_0\simeq4s_{13}^2s_{23}^2f^2$ (with $f=\sin[(1-\ahat)\dhat]/(1-\ahat)$ a matter-modified oscillation function, the dimensionless term $\ahat=2EV_{\rm CC}/\dl$, where $V_{\rm CC}=\sqrt{2}G_F n_e$, with $G_F$ the Fermi constant and $n_e$ the electron density in Earth matter, and $\dhat=\dl L/(4E)$) carries no CP phase, while the interference term $P_1$ contains $\cos(\dhat+\dcp)$.
 Under $\nu\leftrightarrow\bar\nu$ both $\ahat$ and $\dcp$ change sign, yielding an asymmetry

-where $A_{\rm mat}$ denotes the purely matter-induced contribution.
+where $A_{\rm mat}$ denotes the purely matter-induced contribution, and $J_r=s_{12}c_{12}s_{13}c_{13}^2s_{23}c_{23}$ is the reduced Jarlskog factor (the full Jarlskog invariant being $J=J_r\sin\dcp$).
 For NO this term has the same sign as the CP contribution, so the predicted asymmetry at NO$\nu$A is generically larger than that at T2K.
 As illustrated in Fig.~\ref{bievents}, the standard bi-event ellipses therefore fail to simultaneously reproduce the observed event counts of the two experiments.

 A natural explanation of this discrepancy is provided by neutral-current non-standard interactions (NSI) in neutrino propagation \cite{Rahaman:2021leu,Miranda:2019ynh,Chatterjee:2020kkm, Rahaman:2022rfp,Chatterjee:2024kbn,Denton:2020uda, Cherchiglia:2023ojf}.
 Such effects arise from dimension-six operators